Best Kona Coffee: How to Choose Real 100% Kona Beans

 Some Kona Beans Growing History

 Coffee growing in Hawaii dates back to the early 1800s when it was brought back from Brazil.
 In 1828, Samuel Ruggles discovered that the plant did well on the volcanic slopes in the Kona region.
-By 1880, several plantations developed a healthy trade.
+By 1880, several plantations had developed a healthy trade.
 Some of these still operate today.
 But sugar cane remained the dominant crop.

 In 1892, Hermann Widemann brought a new variety of coffee plant to Hawaii.
 It was a Guatemalan variety.
 This plant is now called Kona Typica and is the preferred variety.